Renewable Energy in Spain: What You Should know

-Generally, fossil fuel, wind, solar, nuclear, and hydroelectric energy sources are actively utilized in Spain.
+Generally, fossil fuels, wind, solar, nuclear, and hydroelectric energy sources are actively utilized in Spain.
 However, Spain is one of the countries that has started working actively to reduce reliance on fossil fuels.
 Right from the early 2000s, Spain has been making efforts to focus more on renewable energy.
 While this is major because of the adverse effects of fossil fuels on the environment, it has also brought advancements in energy management and proper utilization.

-The Challenges Facing Renewable Energy Policies in Spain
+Favourable Renewable Energy Policies in Spain

 Ongoing Renewable Energy Projects and Initiatives in Spain.